Transistor: Packaging

-Discrete transistors can be individually packaged transistors or unpackaged transistor chips (dies).
+Discrete transistors can be individually packaged transistors or unpackaged transistor chips.

 Transistors come in many different semiconductor packages (see image).
 The two main categories are through-hole (or leaded), and surface-mount, also known as surface-mount device (SMD).
 The ball grid array (BGA) is the latest surface-mount package.
-It has solder "balls" on the underside in place of leads.
+It has solder balls on the underside in place of leads.
 Because they are smaller and have shorter interconnections, SMDs have better high-frequency characteristics but lower power ratings.

 Transistor packages are made of glass, metal, ceramic, or plastic.
 The package often dictates the power rating and frequency characteristics.
 Power transistors have larger packages that can be clamped to heat sinks for enhanced cooling.
 Additionally, most power transistors have the collector or drain physically connected to the metal enclosure.
 At the other extreme, some surface-mount microwave transistors are as small as grains of sand.

 Often a given transistor type is available in several packages.
 Transistor packages are mainly standardized, but the assignment of a transistor's functions to the terminals is not: other transistor types can assign other functions to the package's terminals.
 Even for the same transistor type the terminal assignment can vary (normally indicated by a suffix letter to the part number, q.e.
 BC212L and BC212K).

-Nowadays most transistors come in a wide range of SMT packages, in comparison, the list of available through-hole packages is relatively small, here is a shortlist of the most common through-hole transistors packages in alphabetical order:
+Nowadays most transistors come in a wide range of SMT packages.
+In comparison, the list of available through-hole packages is relatively small.
+Here is a short list of the most common through-hole transistors packages in alphabetical order:

 ATV, E-line, MRT, HRT, SC-43, SC-72, TO-3, TO-18, TO-39, TO-92, TO-126, TO220, TO247, TO251, TO262, ZTX851.

 Unpackaged transistor chips (die) may be assembled into hybrid devices.
 The IBM SLT module of the 1960s is one example of such a hybrid circuit module using glass passivated transistor (and diode) die.
 Other packaging techniques for discrete transistors as chips include direct chip attach (DCA) and chip-on-board (COB).